IRInvestor Relations

 2. Summary of results

-3. actions based on the evaluation results
+3. Initiatives based on the evaluation results

-We will work on improvements while respecting the opinions expressed in response to each question.
-In particular, the following actions will be taken with regard to the questions in 2. above that were rated particularly low.
+We will work to make improvements while respecting the opinions expressed in response to each question.

 Supplementary Principle 4-14-2: